 11. Westerners are stared at… for a reason

-If you’ve researched travelling to China, I’m sure you’ve read about how Westerners are stared at and that photos are often requested.
-This is often shunned in Western media; but when travelling to China, it’s really important to remember that Westerners are stared at completely out of admiration, and because Western tourists still aren’t very common in China.
+If you’ve researched travelling to China, I’m sure you’ve read about how Westerners are stared at and that they often request photos.
+This is often shunned in Western media.
+However, when travelling to China, it’s really important to remember they stare at Westerners completely out of admiration.
+This is because Western tourists still aren’t very common in China.